damar-wicaksono/uqtestfuns/docs/prob-input/available.md

 # Available Univariate Distributions

-The table below lists all the available univariate distribution type used to construct ``UnivariateInput`` instances. ``UnivariateInput``are used to represent the marginals of a multivariate probabilistic input.
+The table below lists all the available univariate distribution types used to construct ``UnivDist`` instances. ``UnivDist`` are used to represent the univariate marginals of a (possibly, multivariate) probabilistic input model.

 |                                         Name                                          |     Keyword      |                     Notation                      |             Support              | Number of parameters |
 |:-------------------------------------------------------------------------------------:|:----------------:|:-------------------------------------------------:|:--------------------------------:|:--------------------:|